April 19, 2022

-Apple Pay, Samsung Pay And Tokenization: How To Stay Safe With The Wallet Of The Future
+Apple Pay, Samsung Pay, Google Pay, And Tokenization: How To Stay Safe With The Wallet Of The Future

 Left your wallet at home?
 No worries; you can still pay for those purchases!
 Just use your phone.

 Apple Pay, Samsung Pay and other mobile wallets are revolutionizing the checkout experience by blending two developments in payment infrastructure to save you time: near-field communication (NFC) and token encryption.

 Millions of payment terminals nationwide have been updated to accept Apple Pay.
 However, it only works on phones equipped with the necessary NFC equipment.
 If you already have an iPhone 6 or a newer iPhone, though, all you need is the preinstalled Passport app.
 There are simple, on-screen instructions for adding a debit or credit card.
 You can even add your Interior FCU card!

 Samsung Pay is structured similarly, but only works on select Samsung Android devices.
 However, Samsung has incorporated magnetic secure transmission (MST) technology as well.
 Hold a phone against a payment terminal and it will emit a signal that simulates the magnetic strip on a debit or credit card.